etw3gh/serverlessstripedemo/README.md

 Add AWS_REGION as well.

+### AWS config for multiple IAM roles

+Serverless will use the default AWS keys mentioned above unless a profile is specified

+#### Create profile

+Replace USERPROFILE with an aws profile name of your choice

+    aws configure --profile USERPROFILE

+During deploy use --aws-profile in addition to any other params required

+    sls deploy --aws-profile USERPROFILE

 ## SES Policy

 Add policy to allow SES SendEmail to the role associated with the IAM user